kylerchin/adorabot/README.md

  - Displaying live Billboard Poll scores and vote links

 ![Screenshot from 2021-03-06 20-29-30](https://user-images.githubusercontent.com/7539174/110228991-b45de000-7eba-11eb-9b27-33929a96ca3f.png)

 - `a!autoban` Automatically bans user accounts known for raiding, racism, lgbtq+phobia, disruption of servers based on ban list reports.
 No extra configuration required, just `a!autoban on` and go!

 ![Autoban turning on](https://user-images.githubusercontent.com/7539174/111886597-1a9f3400-898c-11eb-9c68-46a8704d9e66.png)

+- Anti QR Phishing Feature: Automatically scans images for QR codes containing `discord.com/ra` and sends a warning message to the channel saying it is a phishing link and not to click on it.

 Features in development:
 - Graphing out Youtube and Spotify view counts into embeds with changable time